infiniflow/infinity/docs/references/pysdk_api_reference.md

 A non-empty string indicating the name of the database, which must adhere to the following requirements:

-- Maximum 65,535 characters.
-- Case-insensitive.
-- Must begin with an English letter or underscore.
 - Permitted characters include:
   - English letters (a-z, A-Z)
   - Digits (0-9)
   - "_" (underscore)
+- Must begin with an English letter or underscore.
+- Maximum 65,535 characters.
+- Case-insensitive.

 #### conflict_type: `ConflictType`, *Optional*

 Conflict policy in `enum` for handling situations where a database with the same name exists.

 - `Error`: Raise an error if a database with the same name exists.
-- `Ignore`: Ignore the database creation requrest and keep the existing database with the same name.
+- `Ignore`: Ignore the database creation request and keep the existing database with the same name.

 :::tip NOTE
 You may want to import the `infinity.common` package to set `ConflictType`: